Zvord/cimulator/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on enhancing the validation capabilities of the Cimulator project.
-We've recently implemented detection of duplicate jobs in included files, which helps users identify potential issues in their GitLab CI configurations.
+The current focus is on enhancing the GitLab CI `!reference` tag support with advanced array flattening capabilities.
+We've recently implemented sophisticated reference resolution that properly handles array flattening when references are used within lists, which is critical for GitLab CI rules that reference other rule arrays.

-Previously, we focused on improving test coverage and fixing issues such as the GitLab CI `!reference` tag handling and a test failure in the CLI module.
+Previously, we focused on enhancing validation capabilities, implementing detection of duplicate jobs in included files, and improving test coverage for GitLab CI features.

 ## Recent Changes
 - Fixed a bug where script lines containing colons were parsed as dictionaries instead of strings